 Then take a moment to document any moment of interaction with your website or application where you don’t understand a message or aren’t sure what to do next.
 For bonus points, suggest a remedy.

-Here’s an example from a checkout page, something old that’s already been fixed:
+Here’s an example, something old that’s already been fixed: